yardsale8/tenure-portfolio/content/criterion4/advising.md

 the needs of STAT/DSCI 488, obtaining self and supervisor assessments of performance, and translating those assessments into a final grade.
-Based on my experiences with the first few internships, I have improved the student experience by helping formalizes the application and requirements and developing Qualtrics surveys used for self and supervisor performance evaluations.
+Based on my experiences with the first few internships, I have improved the student experience by helping formalize the application and requirements and developing Qualtrics surveys used for self and supervisor performance evaluations.